10 of the Most Common DUI Defenses

 Your DUI defense lawyer will explain that your natural physical coordination, nerves, and a variety of other issues play a huge role in these "balance and coordination" exercises.
 A seasoned DUI defense attorney will also get the investigating officer to admit to the fact that the number of things you did right while performing your FSTs far exceeded the number of things that you did wrong.once again highlighting the officer's true bias against you.

 Example: LAPD officer Bob told the jury that Lisa performed poorly on her FSTs.
-On cross examination, Lisa's Los Angeles DUI lawyer elicited testimony that Lisa performed her FSTs on Sunset Boulevard right outside a busy bar with a line of people watching.
+On cross examination, Lisa's DUI attorney elicited testimony that Lisa performed her FSTs on Sunset Boulevard right outside a busy bar with a line of people watching.
 It was cold and windy, cars were speeding by, and Lisa was in 3-inch high heels.
 Lisa's DUI attorney made it clear to the jury that all of these factors contributed to her "poor performance", none of which were alcohol related.

 The field sobriety tests that the arresting officer had you perform will also likely be called into question, as most officers don't stick to the "NHTSA 3 Standardized Field Sobriety Tests (SFSTs)".and even if they do, the officers typically don't properly administer or evaluate them.